Rapa FM Pader

 “We may not have all the resources, but we have the will to support our community,” Hope said.

-The campaign drew impressive turnout and engagement, giving residents opportunities to socialise, learn, and participate in activities new to Pader.
+The campaign drew an impressive turnout and engagement, giving residents opportunities to socialise, learn, and participate in activities new to Pader.

 As Pader takes steps to embrace mental health awareness alongside cultural preservation and youth empowerment, the Miss Pader Beauty Pageant stands as a beacon of community resilience and hope.